-Prescription Drug Product - a medication or product that has been approved by the U.S. Food and Drug Administration (FDA) and that can, under federal or state law, be dispensed only according to a Prescription Order or Refill.
+Prescription Drug Product - a medication, or product that has been approved by the U.S. Food and Drug Administration (FDA) and that can, under federal or state law, be dispensed only according to a Prescription Order or Refill.
 A Prescription Drug Product includes a medication that, due to its characteristics, is generally appropriate for self-administration or administration by a non-skilled caregiver.
 For purposes of Benefits under this Plan, this definition includes:

-- Inhalers (with spacers). - Insulin.
+- Inhalers (with spacers).

-- Certain vaccines/immunizations administered in a Network pharmacy.
+- Insulin.

-- Certain injectable medications administered in a Network Pharmacy.
+- Certain injectable medications administered at a Network Pharmacy.

-- The following diabetic supplies:
+The following diabetic supplies:

-- standard insulin syringes with needles;
+- Standard insulin syringes with needles.

-- blood-testing strips glucose;
+- Blood-testing strips glucose.

-- urine-testing strips glucose;
+- Urine-testing strips glucose.

-- ketone-testing strips and tablets;
+- Ketone-testing strips and tablets.

-- lancets and lancet devices; and

-- glucose meters including continuous glucose monitors.
+- Lancets and lancet devices. - Insulin pump supplies, including infusion sets, reservoirs, glass cartridges, and insertion sets. - Glucose meters including continuous glucose monitors. - Certain vaccines/immunizations administered at a Network Pharmacy.